AVSystem/developer-zone/docs/Device_tests/Using_API_Jenkins_integration.md

 !!! note
     Remember to check if the device you run the tests for is connected and registered in Coiote DM.
-3. Once the tests are performed, you will see your build status along with a graph reporting the execution status for each test case.
+3. Once the tests are performed, you will see your build status along with a graph reporting the execution status for each test.
 ![A pipeline build with test result report](images/image108.png "Build with test result report")

 ## GitLab - configure and run pipeline